karafka/waterdrop/README.md

 producer.close
 ```

-Each message that you want to publish, will have it's value checked.
+Each message that you want to publish, will have its value checked.

 Here are all the things you can provide in the message hash: